frontenddogma/web-development-glossary/manuscript/i.md

 : An API providing a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document’s viewport.
 Historically, detecting visibility of an element, or the relative visibility of two elements in relation to each other, has been a difficult task for which solutions have been unreliable and prone to causing the browser and the sites the user is accessing to become sluggish.
 The Intersection Observer API lets code register a callback function that is executed whenever an element they wish to monitor enters or exits another element (or the viewport), or when the amount by which the two intersect changes by a requested amount.&nbsp;[‡](#m-intersection-observer) ℹ︎&nbsp;[w3.org/TR/intersection-observer](https://www.w3.org/TR/intersection-observer/)

 Interstitial
-: A web page displayed before or after an expected content page, often to display advertisements or confirm the user's age (prior to showing age-restricted material).
+: A web page displayed before or after an expected content page, often to display advertisements or confirm the user’s age (prior to showing age-restricted material).
 Interstitial advertisements are usually delivered by an ad server.&nbsp;[†](#w-interstitial)

 Intrinsic size
 : The size an element would be based on its content, if no external factors were applied to it.
 For example, inline elements are sized intrinsically: `width`, `height`, and vertical margin and padding have no impact.&nbsp;[‡](#m-intrinsic-size)